acbilson/chaos-content/plants/business/the-vaccine-mandate-is-illogical-and-illegal.md

 	}
 </style>
 {{< /raw >}}
-This is an open letter for the Evanston DHHS Director Ike C. Ogbo.
+This is an open letter for Evanston Mayor Daniel Biss and Evanston DHHS Director Ike C. Ogbo.

-Dear Director Ogbo,
+Dear Mayor Biss and Director Ogbo,

 I am writing to you today to ask that you recall today's Vaccination Mandate Public Health Order.